Peter Ostermeyer: Biography

 In 1961 and 1962, Peter Ostermeyer twice in row won West German Junior Chess Championship.
 In 1963, in Vrnjačka Banja he participated in World Junior Chess Championship and ranked in 12th place.
-In 1975, in Reykjavik he participated in World Chess Championship European zonal A tournament and shared 7th–9th place.
+In 1975, in Reykjavík he participated in World Chess Championship European zonal A tournament and shared 7th–9th place.
 Peter Ostermeyer won three medals in West German Chess Championship: gold (1974) and two silver (1982, 1984).
 In 1983, he was best from German chess player in German Open Chess Championship.
 In 1981, he won North Rhine-Westphalia State Chess Championship.
 He was the twice winner of the Chess Bundesliga with chess club Schachgesellschaft Solingen: in 1986/87 and 1987/88.

 Peter Ostermeyer was participant of a significant number of strong international chess tournaments.
 He was winner of international chess tournaments in Dortmund (1981; B tournament) and Düsseldorf (1995).

 Peter Ostermeyer played for West Germany in the Chess Olympiads: